wendell0218/GVA-Survey/README.md

 ## 🔥 News

-- **[December 9, 2024]** We have updated all related papers in the GVA field with detailed analysis.
-Please click [Related Papers](#-related-papers) to access the comprehensive list with paper summaries~
+- **[December 10, 2024]** We have developed an agent that automatically collects and analyzes the latest papers in the GVA field.
+It will update the [Related Papers](#-related-papers) daily at 0:30 AM UTC+8.

 - **[December 7, 2024]** We have released a Chinese version of the survey, please click [中文版综述](./CN_survey.md) to access!